 How does this fit into your i-THRIVE plans?

 As a service, we were good at providing ‘Getting Help’ and ‘Getting More Help’, but we found that CAMHS clinicians, once they were involved with a family, were reluctant to come to the conclusion that more help was not really the answer, and that CAMHS may need to step down the intensity of their work and shift towards a focus of working alongside other agencies in an integrated way.
 The focus would be on broader outcomes such as supporting a family to stay together, or helping a young person to maintain an educational placement and as a multi-agency team working together, limit the ongoing risks as much as possible.

-The development of our approach to Risk Support is part of a trust-wide shift towards organizing our work for children, young people and their families in terms of their needs, using the terminology of the THRIVE framework.
-One part of this will be an addition to the electronic patient record which will allow clinicians to identify which of the THRIVE groups a service user or family belongs to, indicating that a discussion has taken place about their needs.
+The development of our approach to Risk Support is part of a trust-wide shift towards organizing our work for children, young people and their families in terms of their needs, using the terminology of the THRIVE Framework.
+One part of this will be an addition to the electronic patient record which will allow clinicians to identify which of the THRIVE Framework needs based groupings a service user or family belongs to, indicating that a discussion has taken place about their needs.

 How did you develop the model?